 Take cancer, where the body manufactured unhealthy cells growing out of control.
 In many cases, physicians combat this through the time-tested combination of surgery, chemotherapy, and radiation.
 However, sometimes this leaves the body so weak that even with its cancer gone, it is unable to replace the lost cells.
 This is the case with leukemia and other maladies affecting blood and bone marrow.

 Stem cell therapy also helps the body rebuild other tissues, responding to traumatic injury or non-cancerous ailments (think heart disease) where surgery and other methods cannot.

 Stem Cell Infusion Versus Injection: Definitions

-As the Okyanos Center for Regenerative Medicine explains, physicians deliver this type of therapy in one of two ways: through stem cell infusion or direct injection.
-The latter, as the name suggests, involves putting prepared stem cells into a needle and injecting it at the site of damage or disease.
+Physicians deliver this type of therapy in one of two ways, either through stem cell infusion or injection.
+The latter, as the name suggests, involves putting prepared stem cells into a needle and injecting them at the site of damage.
 Injections are often used in joint disorders to help rebuild cartilage, for instance.
-Physicians may also inject it directly into bone marrow for disorders related to blood and bone.
-This treatment can take place in outpatient clinics.

 The other approach is stem cell infusion, in which the patient receives prepared stem cells through an IV drip.
 The cells, therefore, go straight into the bloodstream, where they get to work repairing damaged blood cells or burrowing into bone marrow and repairing the tissue there.
 This treatment takes place in a hospital but often takes less than a day, after which the patient can go home.